Trade guide

 Freelance drone operators charge £200-£500+ per day depending on specialization.
 Annual earnings range from £25,000-£50,000+ for established operators.
 Specialists in surveying, inspection, or film work can earn significantly more.

-Ground Based Course covers aviation law, meteorology, flight planning, and safety.
-Flight assessment tests your practical piloting skills.
-Total training takes 1-4 weeks depending on provider.
-Costs range from £1,000-£3,000.
+The GVC covers aviation law, meteorology, flight planning and safety, plus a practical flight assessment and an operations manual for your CAA Operational Authorisation application.
+Training takes 1-4 weeks depending on provider.
+Costs range from £1,000-£2,500.

 How much does drone equipment cost?▼